smithgeoffrey/go-coop/docker/README.md

 ### Build Images, Run Containers

 It took me a while to get anything working at all.
-I landed on a final Dockerfile that let me hit the app on the pi from my laptop, where Jenkins built the go binary and a docker image serving it, and where I instantiated a docker container from the image via `docker run` on the pi:
+I landed on a final Dockerfile that let me hit the app on the pi, where Jenkins built the go binary then a docker image serving it, and where I instantiated a docker container from the image via `docker run` on the pi:

     # create the dockerfile
     cd $WORKSPACE/docker && \